rhyven/ericlight.com/content/Tech/wg0.md

         [Peer]
-        PublicKey = (leave this blank for now; you'll paste in your local public key here soon) AllowedIPs = 10.20.40.0/24  (this is the range of Wireguard IP addresses that this Peer's key can be used from)
+        PublicKey = (leave this blank for now; you'll paste in your local public key here soon) AllowedIPs = 10.20.40.0/24  (this is the range of WireGuard IP addresses that this Peer's key can be used from)

 * That should be all you need to configure on the remote side for now.
 Save your wg0.conf file, and bring the interface up: